 If you are experiencing heart attack symptoms, including chest pain, shortness of breath or pain in your arms, neck, jaw or back – call 911.

-Lehigh Valley Heart Institute consistently ranks among the nation’s leaders in heart attack survival.
+Lehigh Valley Heart and Vascular Institute consistently ranks among the nation’s leaders in heart attack survival.
 Our MI Alert for Heart Attacks program saves lives and limits the amount of heart damage by educating area paramedics and emergency medical technicians (EMTs) to diagnose heart attacks in the field.

 If you’re suffering from a heart attack, paramedics will immediately begin treatment and call ahead to alert our emergency medicine providers of your arrival.

 Every second counts when it comes to stroke.
 Fast, aggressive care minimizes brain damage by ensuring adequate blood flow to the brain.
 That’s why you should always remember BE FAST.
 This acronym will help you remember the signs of a stroke and that you should act quickly.

 - Eyes – Blurred vision in one or both eyes